 Hulu is one of the world’s leading streaming platforms.
-Like any streaming service, Hulu’s collection of thousands of TV shows and movies rotates from month to month.
+Like all platforms, Hulu’s collection of thousands of TV shows and movies rotates from month to month.
 With that in mind, this list is maintained to always guide you to the best horror movies Hulu has to offer.

 In 2019, Hulu began streaming its own original movies, starting with the horror comedy Little Monsters (2019).
 Since then, Hulu has shown a strong dedication to horror and thriller.
 Additionally, Hulu worked with Blumhouse between 2018 and 2021 to produce 24 television movies under the collective title of Into the Dark.
 The first section of this article lists the best ten of these Hulu-exclusive films.